DrOxyBrobotnik/kitty-notes/Code examples.md

         public string Rating3 { get; }
 ```
 The entire line is a property, so we have 3 properties.
 What enables them to be found outside the class is the public keyword on the left, but  if the getters were private it would be impossible to actually do something with them outside the class because they are not accessible outside the class.

+**Interfaces**

+Interfaces are basically contratcs that allows you to use a list of things, but only provided that you actually use all of them.
+Using an interface is like using any other data type and can be used in syntax such as if scenarios, class inheritence, etc.
+The advantage of this is that you are drawing on a source that you won't need to change unless you wish to add to the interface for whatever reason, meaning things working together are independent of each other as long as they implement this interface.

 How to count legs of animals: